Updated on August 3, 2022

 It’s not uncommon for people to confuse the reaction from bed bug bites with hives, another form of allergic reaction.
 But the two are usually pretty easy to tell apart.

-Bed bug bite reactions will tend to be small (around the diameter of a pencil eraser), round, and red.
-They usually won’t be isolated to one person and usually show up on exposed skin.
+Bedbug bite reactions will tend to be small (around the diameter of a pencil eraser), round, and red.
+It’s rare for them to be isolated to one person and usually show up on exposed skin.

 Meanwhile, hives vary widely in size, shape, and color.
 They’ll only affect a single person and will appear all over the body regardless of coverage.